MikeAgb/LLM-finetune/README.md

 # LLM-finetune

-This project allows you to fine-tune any LLM available on HuggingFace from the command line.
-Configure the training job from a yaml file allowing you to set the peft method, the training parameters, the quantization config, and more.
+The goal of this project is to provide an easy package to fine-tune any LLM from HuggingFace from the command line.
+Configure the training from a yaml file allowing you to set the peft method, the training parameters, the quantization config, and more.

 ## Supported Features